twbs/bootstrap/site/content/docs/4.3/getting-started/javascript.md

 Our dropdowns, popovers and tooltips also depend on [Popper.js](https://popper.js.org/).

+## Still wanting to use jQuery?
+It's possible!

+Bootstrap 5 is designed to be used without jQuery, but it's still possible to use our components with jQuery. **If Bootstrap detect `jQuery` in the window object** it'll add all of our components in jQuery's plugin system, it means you'll be able to do: `$('[data-toggle="tooltip"]').tooltip()` to enable tooltips and the same goes for our other components.

 ## Data attributes

 Nearly all Bootstrap plugins can be enabled and configured through HTML alone with data attributes (our preferred way of using JavaScript functionality).
 Be sure to **only use one set of data attributes on a single element** (e.g., you cannot trigger a tooltip and modal from the same button.)